fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-7.md

               .score-effect-array (Take .score-effect-array-index) (UI.Image :Scale (float2 0.15))))
   ```

-We adjust the value of `.character-x-velocity` whenever the left and right directional keys are pressed.
+Next we have some logic to loop and play our animation.
+This animation plays when `.score-effect-play` is true.

-Remember to return the value of `.character-x-velocity` to zero when the directional keys are released - otherwise Glod will move to the left or right forever!
+This variable will then go false at the end of the animation for it to stop.
+This is the technique to use when you want an animation to only play once.

 === "Code Added"